oliviakatrhyn/inf_systems/README.md

 ### Reflection

 At this stage of the project, we have as a team, empathised with our key stakeholders, and defined the gaps in the current operating system, to which solutions will be provided in upcoming work products.
-To begin with, we generated empathy maps for each of our key stakeholders:

--	Inbound customer callers
--	Outbound customer callers
--	Relationship manager
--	Call Management Centre

-These are the stakeholders most affected by the implementation of the new system.
-We have analysed their thoughts and behaviours, as well as their key pains and gains.
-We then brainstormed POV Statements and converted them into HMW Statements to reframe our insights into the best solutions for the new information system.
+To begin with, we generated empathy maps for each of our key stakeholders.
+We brainstormed their thoughts and behaviours, as well as their key pains and gains and then generated POV Statements from this and converted them into HMW Statements.
+This helped in reframing out insights into the best solution for the end users.

 Moving forward, we will use the product backlog generated from these brainstorming exercises to kickstart our progression into the ideation phase.
 During this stage, we will develop work products such as use case diagrams and activity diagrams to generate a systematic solution for the operating system.